bodommer/ExpectedForce/README.txt

 2  0
 2  1

-stdafx.h is an header for various useful libraries and the exfccp function.
+stdafx.h is an header for standard libraries and the exfccp function.

 fb_full.txt is a test graph.